 Revisit elements, strategies and recommendations identified in the 2015 La Cienega and La Cieneguilla Plan Update.

-Establish a future land use map, categories and general provisions to guide future development, and land use policy
+Establish a future land use map, categories and general provisions to guide future development, and land use policy.

 Identify projects, programs and strategies that support the community’s vision and goals.